top of page

 200 OK

-The JSON response object for a successfully modified message is:
+An example JSON response object for a successfully modified message:

 {